 Q. Does JIA offer part time enrollment?

-A. No, all enrolled students at JIA carry a courseload of six semester classes.
-Any Jenison student interested in taking an online class should contact their building guidance counselor.
+A. Yes.
+Part time enrollment is available through homeschool partnerships.
+Full time students have the choice to carry a courseload of six semester classes.
+Any currently enrolled Jenison student interested in taking an online class should contact their building guidance counselor/administrator.

 Q. What computer skills do students need?